qurator-spk/sbb_binarization/README.md

   <output image>
 ```

-**Note** In virtually all cases, applying the `--patches` flag will improve the quality of results.
+In virtually all cases, applying the `--patches` flag will improve the quality of results.

+Images containing a lot of border noise (black pixels) should be cropped beforehand to improve the quality of results.

-Example
+### Example

 ```sh
 sbb_binarize --patches -m /path/to/models/ myimage.tif myimage-bin.tif